SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 ```

 ### TimerJobRun event ###
-The Timer Job Framework splits the list of sites into work batches.
+The timer job framework splits the list of sites into work batches.
 Each batch of sites will be run on its own thread.
 By default, the framework will create five batches and five threads to run those five batches.
 See the **Threading** section to learn more about Timer Job threading options.
 When a thread processes a batch the `TimerJobRun` event is triggered by the timer framework and will provide all the necessary information to run the Timer Job.
 Timer Jobs are run as events, so the code must connect an event handler to the `TimerJobRun` event:

 ```csharp
 public SimpleJob() : base("SimpleJob")